Chris1nexus/pearlm/README.md

 # PERLM: Faithful Path-Based Explainable Recommendation via Language
-This repository contains the source code of the submitted paper "PERLM: Faithful Path-Based Explainable Recommendation via Language
+This repository contains the source code of the submitted paper "Faithful Path Language Modeling for Explainable Recommendation over Knowledge Graph".
-Modeling over Knowledge Graphs".

 If this repository IS useful for your research, we would appreciate an acknowledgment by citing our paper: